Cheesesteak Madness Tournament: Picking Philadelphia's best cheesesteak

 Together, they will bite their way through the competition eliminating the steaks that just don't hold up.

-The winner of the Philadelphia district will move on to face Cleavers in the semi-finals of cheesesteak madness.
+The winner of the DEl/NJ district will move on to face Phil and Jim's in the semi-finals of cheesesteak madness.

-Phil and Jim's Steak and Hoagies, The Original Thunderbird Steakhouse, Cocco's Pizzeria and DiFabio's Market and Tap face off this week.
+Meatheadz, Donkey's Place, Zoagies, and Scalessa's My Way Old School Italian Kitchen face off this week.

 Who will come out victorious?